Seller management overview

 • Merchant – An individual or business that sells products or services in the marketplace.

-The platform can manage any type of transaction, including card network transactions (off-us and open loop), card transactions without card network (on-us), transfers between two accounts in the same institution (closed loop), and even transfers between different institutions through Instant Payments.
+The platform can manage any type of transaction, including card network transactions (off-us and open loop), card transactions without card network (on-us), transfers between two accounts in the same institution (closed loop), and transfers between different institutions through Instant Payments.

 Diagram showing the areas of Seller managment in the Pismo platform.